ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ![Unauthorised/authorised-user](images/Unauthorised/authorised-user.png)

 ## Follow-Unfollow
 **Figur 5:** Follow-feature.
 The below flow-chart shows the user journey when following or unfollowing a user.
+The follow button only appears to logged in users, and will display as "Unfollow" in the event that the user is already following the given author.
+Users can go to their user-timeline, which only displays cheeps from followed authors and themselves.

 ![Follow-Unfollow-Diagram](images/Follow-User.png)